tadeuzagallo/zsh.js/lib/fs/Users/guest/about.md

 # tadeuzagallo.com

 * About me
-  I'm a Full Stack Developer, JS Passionate, Ruby Fan, C++ Something, Game Development Enthusiast, Always willing to contribute to open source projects and trying to learn some more math.
+  I'm a Software Engineer at Facebook, working in the React Native Performance team.
+  I'm really passionate about Compilers and Low Level Programming

 * About this website
-  I wanted more than just show my work, I wanted to show my work environment.
-  Since I do some mobile development as well  I also use (sadly) some IDEs, but always trying to do as much as I can on this terminal, so I made a very similar copy (at least visually) of it so people could get to see what I do and how I (usually) do.
+  I wanted something more than a boring portfolio, so I thought it'd be cool to write a copy of my terminal setup in JavaScript.
+The bits of it that I manage to implement look exactly like what I'm using on my development machine.

 * Commands
   If you want to know more about me, there are a few commands: